Key concepts & syntax

 Fix truncated EDFs

 Some exporters generate EDFs that do not have a complete final EDF record; alternatively, file transfer may result in a truncated file.
-For example, if the EDF record size is 1 second, but the total recording length is, say, 20000.5 seconds, and so the last 0.5 seconds does not constitute a full record, but something is nonetheless written to disk (i.e. the EDF shoule either be 20,000 or 20,001 seconds, in this case).
+For example, if the EDF record size is 1 second, but the total recording length is, say, 20000.5 seconds, and so the last 0.5 seconds does not constitute a full record, but something is nonetheless written to disk (i.e. the EDF should either be 20,000 or 20,001 seconds, in this case).

 For these cases, where there is a small difference (typically < 1

-record fewer than expected), you can add the fix-edf=T
+record fewer than expected), you can add the fix-edf=T option to the

 command line.
 For example, here is an error encountered with a real